A Simple Approach to Automated Spectral Clustering

-We compare our EGGS+NSE and EGGS$_{BO}$+NSE with LSC-K \cite{chen2011large}, SSSC \cite{peng2013scalable}, SSC-OMP \cite{you2016scalable}, and S$^5$C \cite{matsushima2019selective}, and S$^3$COMP-C \cite{chen2020stochastic}.
-The parameter settings and more results are in Appendix \ref{sec_hyper_large} and Appendix \ref{sec_more_eggs_nse} respectively.
+We compare our method with LSR, LSC-K \citep{chen2011large}, SSC-OMP \citep{you2016scalable}, and S$^5$C \citep{matsushima2019selective}, and S$^3$COMP-C \citep{chen2020stochastic} on the larger datasets.
+The parameter settings are in Appendix \ref{sec_hyper_large}.
 Table \ref{tab_large} shows the clustering accuracy and standard deviation of 10 repeated trials on the raw-pixel data of MNIST and Fashion-MNIST.
-We see that EGGS+NSE and EGGS$_{BO}$+NSE have highest clustering accuracy in every case.
-The improvement of EGGS+NSE on MNIST is $13.5\%$ over the second best method LSC-K. Moreover, EGGS+NSE is always more efficient than other methods.

-The results on MNIST and Fashion-MNIST features and GTSRB are reported in Table \ref{tab_large_fea}.
-Our two methods outperformed other methods.
-Note that on Fashion-MNIST, the accuracy of our methods are lower than the deep learning method of \cite{zhang2019neural}, which however has many hyperparameters to determine and has high computational cost.
-It is worth mentioning that if NSE is ablated, the accuracy of EGGS on MNIST-10k, -20k, and -30k are 0.9772, 0.9783 and 0.9864 respectively, higher than that of EGGS+NSE generally, although the time costs increased a lot.
+Table \ref{tab_large_fea} shows the results on MNIST and Fashion-MNIST features and GTSRB.
+Our methods have the highest clustering accuracy in every case.
+Note that if NSE is ablated, the accuracy of AutoSC-GD on MNIST(features)-10k, -20k, and -30k are 0.9772, 0.9783 and 0.9864 respectively, higher than those of AutoSC-GD+NSE, though the time costs increased.

 It is worth mentioning that, to the best of our knowledge, the deep clustering method of \citep{zhang2019self} has SOTA performance on Yale B (acc=0.98) and ORL (acc=0.89), the method proposed by \citep{zhang2019neural} has SOTA performance on Fashion-MNIST (acc=0.72), the method proposed by \citep{mahon2021selective} has SOTA performance on MNIST (acc=0.99), and our method has SOTA performance on GTSRB.
 Nevertheless, we focus on automated spectral clustering.